patrickcpower/Getting-and-Cleaning-Data/README.md

 Getting and Cleaning Data
 ----------------------------------------------------------------------------
 The goal of this project is to create a function that will prepare tidy data that can be used for later analysis.

 The name of the function is run_analysis() and it is contained in the file run_analysis.R
+The path of the directory to which the data has been extracted must be passed to the function.
+An example of running the function is: run_analysis("C:\\datascience\\UCI HAR Dataset")

 The data processed by this function was collected from the accelerometers from the Samsung Galaxy S smartphone.